Singapore Company Registration Guide

 Guide: How to incorporate and register a company in Singapore

-Ottavia has provided this guide to help you understand the various procedures, registration requirements and lead time involved in setting up a subsidiary or branch company.
+Ottavia has provided this guide to help your understand the various procedures, registration requirements and lead time involved in setting up a subsidiary or incorporating a branch company in Singapore.

 |Shareholder / Owner||Foreign company to own at least 51% shares||Owned by foreign company|